 The preliminary work maps have been refined from the information shown on the ABFE maps.
-Community officials should review them to identify any areas of concern with the mapping of the proposed SFHAs (the area inundated by a flooding event having a 1% chance of occurring in any given year).
+They should be reviewed by community officials to identify any areas of concern with the mapping of the proposed SFHAs (the area inundated by a flooding event having a 1% chance of occurring in any given year).
 The flood hazard information contained on the preliminary work maps is shown in the legend and the most pertinent items are described in more detail below.